kwant-project/kwant/doc/source/reference/kwant.rst

 .. module:: kwant

-The top-level kwant package serves as a container for sub-packages and does not have any functions of its own.
+The top-level Kwant package serves as a container for sub-packages and does not have any functions of its own.
 For convenience, short names are provided for a few widely used objects from the sub-packages: